Ricardo Bordallo

-Ricardo Jerome "Ricky" Bordallo (/bərˈdæljoʊ/; December 11, 1927 – January 31, 1990) was an American (U.S. citizen) politician, businessman, and serving two terms as the 2nd and 4th Governor of Guam with Lieutenant Governor Rudy Sablan from 1975 to 1979, and with Lieutenant Governor Edward Diego Reyes from 1983 to 1987.
+Ricardo Jerome "Ricky" Bordallo (/bərˈdæljoʊ/; December 11, 1927 – January 31, 1990) was an American politician and businessman, who served two terms as the second and fourth governor of Guam with Lieutenant Governor Rudy Sablan from 1975 to 1979, and with Lieutenant Governor Edward Diego Reyes from 1983 to 1987.
 A member of the Democratic Party of Guam, Bordallo previously served as a Senator in the Guam Legislature from 1957 to 1971.

 Early life

 Bordallo was born on December 11, 1927 in Hagåtña, Guam.
 He was the son of Baltazar Jeronimo "BJ" Bordallo (August 8, 1900 – May 10, 1984), a businessman, and Josefina Torres Pangelinan (December 18, 1904 – December 2, 1945).
 BJ Bordallo was a popular politician from the 1930s to 1950s.
 Ricardo Bordallo was the first child of a family including his brother Paul Joseph Bordallo (1930–2007), who was a former senator.
 Ricardo Bordallo attended the University of San Francisco before returning to Guam and becoming a successful businessman and car dealer.
 Among other positions, he was the proprietor of "Ricky's Suburban Club," a restaurant and bar in Tamuning, Guam.
 Bordallo also established "Ricky's Auto Company" in the mid 1950s which became Toyota's first American car dealer.